Incident Investigation, Program Failure, and Corrective Action Case Lab

 Key Takeaways

-- Corrective actions should follow the hierarchy of controls and include owner, due date, verification, and effectiveness review.
+- Corrective actions follow the hierarchy of controls and carry an owner, due date, completion evidence, and effectiveness verification.

 Incident Investigation, Program Failure, and Corrective Action Case Lab